NearSkys/RAG-AI-JAPANESE-DATASET-CREATOR/README.md

 }
 ```

-Make sure the file paths in the script match the names of your CSV and desired JSON files, once complete, the JSON file will be ready for use in your applications.
+Once complete, the JSON file will be ready for use in your applications.